Ga naar hoofdinhoud

 The beehive effect is not instant.
 A newly installed beehive needs time to build comb, establish foraging routes, and develop communication patterns.
 Similarly, ODIN needs time to accumulate organizational knowledge and develop cross-hub intelligence.

 But the trajectory is clear: every interaction adds to BrainDB, every hub learns from shared context, and every cross-hub coordination produces intelligence that no single component could generate alone.
+For organizations exploring their first steps, see our product overview for how the hub architecture maps to specific business functions.

 The question is not whether your organization needs this kind of compounding intelligence.
 The question is how long you can afford to operate without it.